 Table of Contents

 Oracle is one of the most popular Relational Databases that can be used to run Transactional Loads, Data Warehouse Loads, and Mixed Workloads.
 This flexibility means that even in the current age of Cloud-based Databases, Oracle still maintains a sizable portion of the Database Systems in use.
 Lately, Oracle’s Cloud-based services are also becoming popular because of their flexibility, enterprise support, and its already existing legacy customer base.

 The objective of this post is to familiarise you with the various Oracle ETL tools for executing extract-transform-load workflows.
-This post gives in-depth information with regard to the key features, price, and suitable use cases that fit the bill.
-By the end of this post, you will be able to decide which tool is perfect for your Oracle ETL scenario.
+This post gives in-depth information with regard to the key features, prices, and suitable use cases that fit the bill.
+By the end of this post, you will be able to decide which ETL tools for Oracle is perfect for your use case.

 Setting up data pipelines with Hevo is a simple 3-step process by just selecting the data source, providing valid credentials, and choosing the destination.

 With Hevo, fuel your analytics by not just loading data into Warehouse but also enriching it with in-built no-code transformations.
 Its fault-tolerant architecture ensures that the data is handled in a secure, consistent manner with zero data loss.

 Check out what makes Hevo amazing as one of the best ETL tools for Oracle:

 - Near Real-Time Replication: Get access to near real-time replication on All Plans.
 Near Real-time via pipeline prioritization for Database Sources.
 For SaaS Sources, near real-time replication depend on API call limits.

 - In-built Transformations: Format your data on the fly with Hevo’s preload transformations using either the drag-and-drop interface or our nifty Python interface.
 Generate analysis-ready data in your warehouse using Hevo’s Postload Transformation.